EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 # 1.0	Summary

 This specification defines the workflow for issuing an Organisation Credential.
-As the exchange of credentials between organisational server wallets has unique requirements, dedicated workflows are required to provide streamlined processes.
+Because the exchange of credentials between organisational server wallets has unique requirements compared to personal wallets, dedicated workflows are required to ensure streamlined processes.
+In particular, organisational server wallets are expected to operate autonomously under certain conditions.
+Further, actors (human or machine) within organisations need to authenticate and provide authorisation when interacting with remote organisations.
+Therefore, protocols with greater informative value and flexibility are required in order to be able to express the complex organisational structures.
-While this RFC utilizes the Decentralized Identity Foundation's (DIF) Wallet And Credential Interactions (WACI) DIDComm Interop Profile [1] for exchanging credentials, it is open to alternative message exchange protocols.
+For this purpose, this RFC utilizes the Decentralized Identity Foundation's (DIF) Wallet And Credential Interactions (WACI) DIDComm Interop Profile [1] for exchanging credentials.
 We also propose to define credentials using the W3C Credential Format [2], which is based on JSON-LD.
 This allows the complex semantics of organisational credentials to be expressed in a concise but specific way.
 In addition, W3C Verifiable Credentials provide cryptographic flexibility so that we can take advantage of well-established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS.